-You get some Delta-specific perks with either of these cards.
-You’ll also get general travel benefits and American Express business benefits, which let you manage your account and expenses, set alerts or connect to QuickBooks.
+You get some Delta-specific perks with all of these cards.
+You’ll also get general travel benefits and American Express business benefits, which let you manage your account and expenses, and set alerts.
 These are some of the typical Delta business credit cards’ features:

 - Earn miles.

-Earn 2x miles on Delta purchases and 1x miles on everything else using any Delta business card.
-You can earn between 5x and 11x more miles on Delta purchases depending on your SkyMiles Medallion status.
+Earn 2 to 3 miles on Delta purchases and 1x miles on everything else using your Delta business card.
+You can earn more Delta miles — between an additional 5x and 11x on Delta purchases –depending on your Medallion Status in Delta SkyMiles.